-Deciding what stroke rate you should use in freestyle is not necessarily easy.
-There are two very different techniques commonly used in freestyle: hip-driven and shoulder-driven.
+Stroke rate in freestyle swimming refers to the number of strokes you take per minute.
+Deciding what stroke rate you should use in freestyle is not necessarily easy and there are a lot of factors to consider.
+There are two different techniques commonly used in freestyle: hip-driven and shoulder-driven.
 The difference between the two is largely determined by the time the hand is held out in front (lift phase) before initiating the propulsive phase of the pull.
 That time, in turn, influences your stroke rate.
 There is also a hybrid freestyle technique that many elite swimmers use (Michael Phelps, Ryan Lochte, Katie Ledecky) that involves using one arm of shoulder-driven and one arm of hip-driven.

 There are advantages and disadvantages of each technique, so before deciding which one works best, you should learn about each and experiment with both of them.